bitegarden/bitegarden.github.io/_posts/2020-02-06-report-2-0-released_en.md

 **You will love it and your managers will love it too!**

-Of course, you will be able to still use your ODT template if you want... but sinceresly, who need the custom template when you have such a clean and minimalistic summary report with all the information in just one page?
+Of course, you will be able to still use your ODT template if you want... but sincerely, who need the custom template when you have such a clean and minimalistic summary report with all the information in just one page?

 ---